Orders of $50 or more get free shipping within the US!!

 Gratitude is important during this phase.
 Have gratitude for the culminations of the intentions you may have set during the New Moon, recognize your movement and yourself.

-While the New Moon phase is often solitary and independent, the Full Moon is a great time to gather and be with your community.
+While the New Moon phase often feels solitary and independent, the Full Moon is a great time to gather and be with your community.
+The New Moon is a time to set your intentions, while the Full Moon is a celebration of your manifestations, however large or small.

 Alice's Bear Hills II © Carol Wylie 2003